ZhongLIFR/Logs2Graph/README.md

 # Logs2Graph

+This repository contains the code for the manuscript "Unsupervised Log Anomaly Detection using One-Class Digraph Inception Convolutional", which has been submitted to ECML/PKDD 2023.

-Dear readersm please follow these steps to use our code:
+Readers can follow these steps to use our code:

 ## Step0: Check requirements
 Please ensure that you have the specified environment, which is described in requirements.txt